Elementary School Programs

 Ontario Curriculum for Mathematics ‘Geometry and Shapes’ and ‘Patterning and Algebra’ Grades 1 to 5

-Fascinating artefacts from the PMA collection generate ideas for storyboards, reports, letters, drama and story-writing.
+Fascinating artifacts from the PMA collection generate ideas for storyboards, reports, letters, drama and story-writing.
 Student writing will be featured on the PMA website and catalogued in the PMA library.

 Ontario Curriculum for Language Grades 4, 5 and 6